yllari/6DSFH/preDispar/Explanation.md

 - Cut in excess color for quality purposes '(0.001+0.039*(bp_rp) < log10(phot_bp_rp_excess_factor)) & (log10(phot_bp_rp_excess_factor) < 0.12 + 0.039*(bp_rp)'

-First subdataset will be given to disPar to generate the dispersed, completeness simulation of the mother CMD Second dataset will be the target CMD for dirSFH.
+First subdataset will be given to disPar to generate the dispersed completeness simulation of the mother CMD.

+Second dataset will be the target CMD for dirSFH.